goshencollege/gc-communicator/STYLE_GUIDE.md

 # PHP Style Guide

+This guide was adapted from [https://gist.github.com/ryansechrest/8138375](https://gist.github.com/ryansechrest/8138375).
 All rules and guidelines in this document apply to PHP files unless otherwise noted.
 References to PHP/HTML files can be interpreted as files that primarily contain HTML, but use PHP for templating purposes.

 > The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).